Welcome to Year 5!

 Our school's site code is: rpthedi2

-Your child’s username and password can be found in their homework book.
+Your child’s username and password will be sent home.

 To give you an idea about what happens in secondary transfer.